Last updated on September 13th, 2021 at 12:42 pm

 9. Piscina Naturale di Marina Serra

 As its name suggests, this is a natural swimming pool of outstanding beauty.
 The small pool is surrounded by cliffs and its waters are incredibly clear.
 It is the ideal place to relax under the sun, while it is also perfect for children to play around in its shallow waters.
-There is no entrance fee neither services.
-It takes 25′-30′ by car or 45′ by bus to reach Marina Serra from Santa Maria di Leuca.
+There is no entrance fee neither any facilities.
+It takes 25 to 30 minutes by car or 45 minutes by bus to reach Marina Serra from Santa Maria di Leuca.

 10. Spiaggia della Purità

 Another fine example of a wonderful beach which is located just a stone’s throw from a gorgeous Italian Old Town is Spiaggia della Purità in Gallipoli.
 The long sandy beach boasts a fantastic location and exquisite views of the breathtakingly beautiful architecture of the historic centre of Gallipoli.